docker/docs/machine/reference/create.md

 ## Accessing driver-specific flags in the help text

-The `docker-machine create` command has some flags which are applicable to all drivers.
+The `docker-machine create` command has some flags which apply to all drivers.
 These largely control aspects of Machine's provisioning process (including the creation of Docker Swarm containers) that the user may wish to customize.